peterwu-1031/abc-ErrorRec/README_ErrorRec.md

 5. 0>1(1>0) means that netlist1 prints 0(1) and netlist2 prints 1(0).

-# cec -b netlist1.v netlist2.v
+# cec -p netlist1.v netlist2.v

-1. Do CEC and generate all error patterns if two circuits are nonequivalent.

-2. Generate a patch(patch.blif) for netlist1 and several subcircuits in 'cec_blif' folder.
+1. Generate a patch(patch.v) for netlist1 and several subcircuits in 'cec_patch' folder.
 (Similar to Cadence LEC)

-3. Users can do technology mapping on patches by Yosys command 'tcl patch.tcl'.
+2. Users can do synthesis and technology mapping on patch.v by Yosys command 'tcl patch.tcl'.